Sociology (SOCIOLGY)

 SOCIOLGY 285 ASIAN AMERICANS 3 Units

 The course examines the intersection of Asia and United States through peoples who migrated from Asia.
-It reviews issues of race and ethnicity and provides an overview in Asian cultures so that students can understand Asian American diversity and Asian cultures of orgin.
+It reviews issues of race and ethnicity and provides an overview in Asian cultures so that students can understand Asian American diversity and Asian cultures of origin.
 It examines the diverse experiences of the various Asian peoples who have migrated to the U.S.

-PREREQ: CORE 130 AND CORE 120 OR CORE 140, OR SOPHOMORE STANDING
+PREREQ: MINIMUM SOPHOMORE STANDING AND CORE 130 AND (CORE 120 OR CORE 140)

 SOCIOLGY 291 TRAVEL STUDY Repeatable 1-3 Units